Venetian Spring: Light, Silence, and Soulful Photography

 Price: From £2500 per person

 Embark on an unforgettable adventure to the rugged beauty of Harris and Lewis in Scotland’s Western Isles.
 Known for their dramatic coastlines, pristine beaches, and ancient heritage sites, these islands offer a diverse range of photographic opportunities.
-Capture the interplay of light and shadow on the rocky shores, the striking colors of the Atlantic Ocean, and the timeless charm of local communities.
+Capture the interplay of light and shadow on the rocky shores, the Atlantic Ocean's striking colours, and the local communities' timeless charm.
 With accommodation, private transport, and expert tuition included, this workshop is perfect for immersing yourself in the raw beauty of the Scottish Highlands.

 Budapest, Lake Balaton, and the Hungarian Countryside